NorwegianLamb/CYBERSECURITY-CAN_BYPASS_TCCharger/README.md

   <img src="https://github.com/user-attachments/assets/a6d62f13-05bd-4602-8e1e-35362f9fb004" />
 </p>

-These are the instructions that our TC Charger uses to get INPUTs from the BMS, we can take the **BMS ID 0x1806E5F4** and use it to fake the communication.
+These are the instructions that our TC Charger uses to get inputs from the BMS.

+We can take the **BMS ID 0x1806E5F4** and use it to fake the communication.

-There is a linux package called *can-utils* that uses the **CANSEND** command to send CAN packets, On the raspberry (or whatever you're using to communicate with the TC Charger), you could write:
+There is a linux package called *can-utils* that uses the **CANSEND command** to send CAN packets, On the raspberry (or whatever you're using to communicate with the TC Charger), you could write:
 ```
 cansend can0 1806E5F4#03E8025800010000
 ```